Upolu Cay and Reef

 • Size: 115.3 metres

 Upolu Cay and Reef are located 30 kilometres northeast of Cairns.
-This sand cay and Reef are within the Great Barrier Reef Marine Park.
+This sand cay and reef are within the Great Barrier Reef Marine Park.

-This site is considered an inner Reef location.
+This site is considered an inner reef location.

 This site is genuinely picturesque for Boaties looking for a picnic location for a snorkel.
 Families with young children love this playing on the beach and in the crystal clear waters surrounding this sand cay.